-39. Progress Reports.
-The Contractor shall submit progress reports to the State upon request.
-The report shall be oral, unless the State, upon receipt of the oral report, should deem it necessary to have it in written form.
-The progress reports shall serve the purpose of assuring the State that work is progressing in line with the schedule, and that completion can be reasonably assured on the scheduled date.
+39. Progress Reports - Deleted.

 40. Public Record.
-The Contractor acknowledges that the State will not treat this Contract as containing confidential information and the State will post this Contract on the transparency portal as required by Executive Order 05-07 and IC § 5-14-3.5-2.
+Delta Dental acknowledges that the State will not treat this Contract as containing confidential information and will post this Contract on its website as required by Executive Order 05-07 and IC § 5-14-3.5-2.
 Use by the public of the information contained in this Contract shall not be considered an act of the State.

-41. Renewal Option.
-This Contract may be renewed under the same terms and conditions, subject to the approval of the Commissioner of the Department of Administration and the State Budget Director in compliance with IC § 5-22-17-4.
-The term of the renewed contract may not be longer than the term of the original Contract.
+41. Renewal Option - Deleted.

 42. Severability.
 The invalidity of any section, subsection, clause or provision of this Contract shall not affect the validity of the remaining sections, subsections, clauses or provisions of this Contract.